-Experience the magnificent wilderness and vibrant cities of Canada on a truly seamless and expertly curated escorted tour with Riviera Travel.
-Whether you dream of tracing the iconic peaks and vast forests of the Rocky Mountains on the famous Rocky Mountaineer or witnessing the natural splendour of Niagara Falls, our meticulously planned itineraries ensure a truly unforgettable journey.
-Our expertly crafted holidays ensures a dedicated Expert Tour Manager, all essential excursions with local guides, flights, checked luggage, and accommodation in hand-picked hotels or on luxury ships.
+Whether you’re dreaming of a luxury rail journey on the Rocky Mountaineer, exploring the historic Maritime Provinces, or spotting wildlife in the Acadian forests, our expertly crafted holidays include everything you need: Return flights, a dedicated expert Tour Manager, all essential excursions with local guides, checked luggage, and accommodation in hand-picked hotels or on luxury ships.
 Discover the true spirit of this incredible North American gem, with every key detail expertly taken care of.

 Find your perfect holiday to Canada